Updated: Mar 7

 There are many a game that have left a lasting impression on me.
-Form being a wide eyed youngster watching my older brothers on the Commodroe 64, I have loved watching, and eventually playing games for a long time.
+Form being a wide eyed youngster, watching my older brothers on the Commodroe 64, I have loved watching, and eventually playing games for a long time.
 With each generation, comes more choice and variation of game.
-I ploughed so many hours into games such as space invaders, stampede and breakout on the Atari 2600, but now, we expect so much more and the bar keeps being raised higher and higher.
-With the wide array of choice in genres, there is something out there for everyone.
+I ploughed so many hours into games such as space invaders, stampede and breakout on the Atari 2600, but now, we expect so much more and the bar keeps being raised by new concepts, technology and an ever-expanding volume of indie and triple A games production ventures/ companies.
+With the extensive array of alternatives in genres, there is something out there for everyone.
 We have never been so spoilt for choice.
-Between triple A and indie productions all being able to get their games in the market for all to see, there has never been a better time to be a gamer.
-And with there being an estimated 2.7 billion of us in the world right now, most being able to connect online, it has never given us more opportunity to be so sociable.
+Between the aforementioned triple A and indie production companies, all being able to get their games in the market for all to see, there has never been a better time to be a gamer.
+And with there being an estimated 2.7 billion of us in the world right now, most being able to connect online, it has never given us more opportunity to be so sociable while we are exploring the arts of the video game.

-No matter which style of game you enjoy, whether it be single or multiplayer, there will be few that stay with you forever, or that spring to mind when asked what your favourite games are.
+No matter which style/ genre of game you enjoy, whether it be single or multiplayer, there will be few that remain in your memories for years, or that spring to mind when questioned regarding your dearest and most cherished.
 Below are just a handful of my most memorable from the ps one era and the reasons why I love them.

 Feel free to post on our forum with your own favourites, from any era.
-Or even give your own opinions on my choices.
+Or even offer your own opinions on my choices.
 Please be gentle though.

 FINAL FANTASY VII - original (PS one)